The Origin and History of Chapati & Roti

 Being so versatile, it’s no wonder Roti is giving the rice a run for its money!

-Chapati, widely known as Roti, is a typical staple food in South Asian countries.
-But, what is the history of Chapati?
+Chapati, widely known as roti, is a typical staple food in South Asian countries.
+But, what is the history of chapati?
+Where did it originate from?

-Its prominence in India means that it is just as popular as rice.
-No meal is complete without a serving of this delicious wholemeal flatbread.
+Its prominence in India, Pakistan, and Bangladesh favours equally if not more than rice.
+No Desi meal is complete without a serving of this delicious wholemeal flatbread.

 The Origins of Chapati